NathanDigital/TechClub/README.md

 ## When and Where?

+#### IRL

 TechClub meets in person on Wednesday nights at [MakerSpace](https://www.mncccmakerspace.org.au/), an amazing community facility operated by [Mid North Coast Community College](https://www.mnccc.edu.au/) at their Albert circuit premises in Port Macquarie.
 Other social clubs are already running at [MakerSpace](https://www.mncccmakerspace.org.au/), including Ceramics, Crochet, Table Top Games and Upcycled sewing.
 TechClub joins this existing framework.

 You must be a [member of MakerSpace](https://www.mncccmakerspace.org.au/membership) to attend.
 This costs $20/month for adults and $15 for concession.
 There are a limited number of no cost “Community Memberships” available for eligible disadvantaged community members, please enquire at the [college](https://www.mnccc.edu.au/).

+#### Online

 We chat and collaborate online at any time via [Discussions](https://github.com/NathanDigital/TechClub/discussions) or the [wiki](https://github.com/NathanDigital/TechClub/wiki).
 You will need to have a [GitHub](https://github.com) account to contribute to these online resources.
-The [GitHub app](https://github.com/mobile) can chat on your mobile device and receive notifications when new comments are posted, just like any other chat app.
+Please read our [Working with Github](https://github.com/NathanDigital/TechClub/wiki/Working-with-GitHub) for a brief introduction and guide to using the platform.

 ## Facilities?